ankane/shorts/archive/postgres-sslmode-explained.md

 # Postgres SSLMODE Explained

-When you connect to your database, Postgres uses the `sslmode` parameter to determine the security of the connection.
+When you connect to a database, Postgres uses the `sslmode` parameter to determine the security of the connection.
 There are many options, so here’s an analogy to web security:

 - `disable` is HTTP
 - `verify-full` is HTTPS